 3.8.
 Coverage - Time

-Annual data, data collection year 2023.
+Annual data, data collection year 2024.

-The EU-SILC project was launched in 2003 based on a "gentlemen's agreement" in six Member States (Belgium, Denmark, Greece, Ireland, Luxembourg, and Austria) and Norway.
+The EU-SILC project was launched in 2003 based on a ‘gentlemen’s agreement’ in six Member States (Belgium, Denmark, Greece, Ireland, Luxembourg and Austria) and Norway.

 North Macedonia started in 2010, Croatia in 2011, Montenegro and Serbia in 2013, Albania in 2017, Kosovo ([3]) in 2018 and Bosnia and Herzegovina in 2022.

-Figure 1: EU-SILC Implementation by countries
+Figure 1: EU-SILC implementation by country

 ([3]) This designation is without prejudice to positions on status and is in line with UNSCR 1244/1999 and the ICJ Opinion on the Kosovo declaration of independence.